baregl/PlayBack/README.md

   - PKGJ for the config parser by Philippe Daouadi (BSD 2-Clause)
   - Murmur3 for file hash by Austin Appleby from qLibc ported by Seungyoung Kim (BSD 2-Clause)
   - Tweetnacl for cryptographic functions by djb and others (public domain)
-  - RecursiveRegexRaptor for the regex engine by nasciiboy (GPLv3)
+  - Regex based on the 30 line implementation by Rob Pike (probably public domain?)
 - Vita client
   - Vitasdk by vitasdk (MIT/GPLv3)
 - 3ds client